Grant Application Deadline for 2023-24 at 5 p.m. on Friday, February 3, 2023 Program Introduction

 Final Report Requirement

-The annual report should be submitted to the CHHS Associate Dean for Research by June 30, 2023.
-If an extension is needed, it should be requested prior to March 1, 2023.
+The annual report should be submitted to the CHHS Associate Dean for Research by June 30, 2024.
+If an extension is needed, it should be requested prior to March 1, 2024.
 This report should indicate whether the external grant has been submitted and if not, the report should indicate anticipated submission date of the external grant.
-It is the responsibility of the CHHS seed-grant awardees to send notification to Stephanie Ouren (firstname.lastname@example.org) when the external grant application has been submitted.
-Until this notification is received by the Dean’s office, the awardee will be not eligible to apply for additional funds through the CHHS seed-grant program.
+It is the responsibility of the CHHS seed grant awardees to send notification Stephanie Ouren firstname.lastname@example.org when the external grant application has been submitted.
+Until this notification is received by the Dean’s office, the awardee will be not eligible to apply for additional funds through the CHHS seed grant program.

 Seed Grant Program Application Cover Sheet, Proposal Requirements, and Selection Criteria